Tips for building your business website

 1. Company name as your domain name

 You can use yourĀ company nameĀ as the domain name.
 Check with official Dutch domain registrarĀ SIDNĀ if the domain name you want to register is still available.
-If the domain name is still available, you can register it directly after doing the check.
-Make sure to register your domain name with SIDN before you register with the Business Register at the Netherlands Chamber of Commerce KVK.
-Otherwise, you may find that someone has beaten you to it and you cannot use your company name in your url.Ā Ā
+Make sure to register your domain name with SIDN before you register with the KVK Business Register.
+When you register with the Business Register, your company name becomes public.
+So someone else can register 'your' domain name.
+This is something that happens regularly.Ā Ā

 2. Who is your target audience?